 Professional Discipline Causing Medical Disability

 Predictably, doctors, attorneys and other professionals who lose their professional license often suffer extreme stress, anxiety, and/or depression.
 When an individual is considered disabled because of a diagnosable psychological disorder like depression following suspension of a professional license, the mental condition generally will not provide a basis for receiving long-term disability insurance benefits.

 Experienced Professionals Who Lose Their License Despite Functioning with a Disability for Years

 It is not uncommon for professionals with serious mental disorders to function for years in a career while developing thriving professional practices.
 When a professional with a mental illness manages to effectively work as a professional for years before facing professional discipline, courts are divided on whether this situation justifies disability insurance benefits.
 Some courts take the position that the ability of a doctor or lawyer to successfully perform the functions of the profession for years demonstrates that the mental illness was not disabling.
 Other courts acknowledge that the professional successfully earned a living while suffering with a medical condition like mental illness.
-However, judges that take this view contend the medical condition eventually caused the professional to engage in the misconduct that resulted in professional discipline.
+However, courts that take this view contend the medical condition eventually caused the professional to engage in the misconduct that resulted in professional discipline.
 In other words, the mental illness was eventually disabling even though there was a lapse in time between onset of the mental illness and the claimant becoming disabled.

 These generalizations reflect general trends, but the law in this area is evolving and varies substantially between jurisdictions.
 If you are a professional who is considering filing or who has filed a long-term disability insurance claim while also experiencing a professional license revocation, you should talk to an experienced disability insurance claims attorney familiar with claims by professionals.
 This area of law is complicated and unsettled so none of the information in this blog post should be considered a substitute for legal advice from a licensed and experienced attorney.